yubik-studio/yubik-studio.github.io/README.md

 -----
 ## Andrew Milne Online Resume

 Thought leader in applied science.
 Experienced manager of research and development.
-Committed to the success of everyone on the team.
+A creative problem-solver committed to the success of everyone on the team.

 ## EXPERIENCE